This post is also available in: Spanish

 Through the support of friends and family, Todd was able to come out as a gay Mormon.
 He counts living authentically as a true blessing, remembering all too well the feelings of confusion, pain, and self-hatred during his formative years in the closet.
 He is grateful to volunteer for an organization that promotes spirituality, continues dialogue with the church, shares resources, and creates safe spaces for his LGBTQ brothers and sisters.

 Kathy grew up in the Denver area in a strong LDS home.
-She reveled in the gospel and was continually inspired to become a better person by her family and the members of the church around her.
-After graduating with a degree in Marriage, Family, and Human Development from BYU, she went back to school to study Animation & Visual Effects in the San Francisco Bay Area.
+After graduating from BYU with a degree in Marriage, Family, and Human Development, she went back to school to study Animation & Visual Effects in the San Francisco Bay Area.

 With the help of many friends and family, Kathy has walked a long journey to accept her sexual orientation and has recently married the love of her life, Berta Marquez.
 Together, they work towards making the world a better place and celebrating their Mormon heritage.
 She served as the 2014 Annual International Conference Co-Chair with Justin Keyes, has been a co-host of the Affirmation Podcast with Peter van der Walt, and helped in the filming process of the video campaign, ldswalkwithyou.org.